maurelian/0x-contracts/contracts/issue_summary.md

 * "Griefing" attack of creating many orders is possible, allowing a maker to burn people's gas.
 This is hard to defend against, as it requires constantly monitoring the maker's token allowance given to the Exchange, (and possibly also balance).
 * Is checking againt `address(0)` useful?
 I don't think so.
 There are an almost infinite number of ways to throw tokens into a blackhole, no reason to spend computation power on this one in particular.

+* Calling an untrusted contract has risks which can be difficult to quantify given the dynamic and evolving nature of smart contracts.
+While no evidence of an exploit is currently found, one that we'd like to discuss is the Proxy.sol calling an untrusted contract's `transferFrom` (https://github.com/0xProject/contracts/blob/888d5a02573572240f4c55e03238be603c13c469/contracts/Proxy.sol#L101).
+A malicious token contract could implement its `transferFrom` to reenter the Exchange contract, for example to `fillOrder`s or `cancelOrder`s.

 ## Contracts